ufmwa/FairShip_Analysis/BackgroundRejection_Studies/README.md

 ## 0. Preliminary Setup

 Before launching large-scale analyses, it is a good idea to verify that all scripts run correctly and that there are no missing dependencies.
-Please install the following Python packages (required for the `GNNsbtveto` module used in the analysis):
+Please install the following Python packages (required for the `sbtveto` module used in the analysis):

 ```bash
 pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu